allenai/tango/CONTRIBUTING.md

     ```

     Take a look at any of the other files in that folder to see how it should look exactly.
-4. Then add any additional requirements that your integration depends on to `requirements.txt`.
+5. After that, add any additional requirements that your integration depends on to `requirements.txt`.
 Be sure to put those under the "Extra dependencies for integrations" section,
     and add the special inline comment `# needed by: name_of_integration`.
-5. And finally, in the `integrations` job definition in `.github/workflows/ci.yml`, add a new object
+6. And finally, in the `integrations` job definition in `.github/workflows/ci.yml`, add a new object
     to the matrix for your integration following the other examples there.